Professional Liability Insurance Cost Analysis

 - Aggregate limit: This is the maximum amount the insurer will pay in claims for the lifetime of the policy (usually one year).

-Often, limits are represented like this: occurrence / aggregate.
-So a $1M / $2M policy will pay up to $2 million for all claims during the policy's lifetime and up to $1 million for any one claim made during that period.
+Limits are often represented like this: occurrence / aggregate.
+So a $1M / $2M policy will pay up to $1 million for any one claim made during that period and up to $2 million for all claims during the policy's lifetime.

 Because they determine how much coverage a business receives, policy limits have a huge impact on the cost of insurance.
-Some businesses find that their client contracts require that they have Professional Liability coverage with certain limits; others have to choose limits based on their likely exposures.
-Take a look at the graph below to see how policy limits affect the cost of a Professional Liability policy.
+Some small-business owners choose limits based on their likely exposures; others may purchase coverage with higher limits because it is required in client contracts.
+The graph below shows how policy limits affect Professional Liability Insurance costs.

 So which policy limit do small businesses choose most often?
-The runaway winner among insureon clients is $1M / $1M, which accounted for more than 60 percent of the Professional Liability policies we sold in 2014.
-Another 18 percent of businesses chose lower limits, meaning policies with limits higher than $1M / $1M accounted for less than 20 percent of the policies we sold.
+The runaway winner among Insureon clients is $1M / $1M, which accounted for 58 percent of the Professional Liability policies we sold.
+As you can see in the chart below, 18 percent of businesses chose higher limits.

 Here's a breakdown of the popularity of various Professional Liability limits: